 For the love of God, I was only 22, you said you’d die happy, if you drink your last drop at your ripe old age of 42.
 Unable to forget, unthankful for your death, I no longer wait for an unfamiliar knock at my door.
 If you care, what I feel is stupid anxiety entering a bar, an all too familiar smell, I look around, stop and stare, are you the lucky fool who occupies the empty stool I sit beside.
 If so, Daddy why?

 Older now, dreams forgotten, don’t give a fuck the excuses you used to say I was not your daughter, held your hand, kissed the bruises, saw you wrap the band, squeeze your artery, turn your head, stab a needle, made you feel you’re not my father.
 Daddy why?

-Altered slightly from your earthly showroom, my addiction is something you can’t consume, can’t touch it or locate it in a room.
-I’d hang myself before I’d live behind bars, unable to see the moon and stars, you know my fear of a courtroom and my need to be where flowers bloom.
-You still buzz in and out on a whim, but now humming a hymn.
-I hear the footsteps you take to wipe years of tribulation from my face.
-Daddy why
+Altered slightly from YOUR earthly showroom, my addiction is something you can’t consume, can’t touch it or locate it in a room.
+Not one that can incarcerate me, I do not think.
+I’d hang myself before I’d live behind bars, unable to see the moon and stars.
+You know my fear of a courtroom and my need to be where flowers bloom.
+Forgiveness beats on my door as you still buzz in and out on a whim, but now humming a hymn.
+Daddy, I hear the footsteps you take to wipe years of tribulation from my face.
+Daddy why?

 FRONT PORCH SCRIPTS AND POETRY COMING SOON